9 ways you can use the landing page tool to grow your online business

 The landing page tool that’s ‘waaaaay’ better

 When I discovered LeadPages I had already tried a competitor and saw the value of creating landing pages for our company’s various online initiatives, but a colleague told me to dump the tool I was using in favor of LeadPages because it was “waaaaay” better.
 I am not ordinarily swayed by such surfer dude endorsements, but this guy is pretty successful in digital marketing so I usually follow his lead on such things.
+And in to use dude-ism: This Dude Abides!

 And in turn this is my invitation to you to try it out and see what it can do for your business.